misterch0c/plugin-tab/README.md

 # tab

-Open new iTerm and Terminal tabs from the command line.
+Open new iTerm, Terminal and Konsole tabs from the command line.

 A super-rad plugin for [Oh My Fish][omf-link].